Learning How To Love (Or, An About-Face Conversion)

 Sexual chemistry, yes.
 Snappy banter, to be sure.
 Crazy fun with Regency-era gender norms, a total bonus.
 In writing that novel I did not abandon the characteristics of romance that I hold dear.
 But still it didn’t make me a convert to opposites-attract romances across the board.
 After all, in reality nobody gets to live in the enemy’s actual skin.

 So I tried it again with another book.
 I had to.
 I mean, I really had to; I had a contractual deadline.
-For years my lady my lord I’d been laying the groundwork for this book in earlier novels in the series.
+For years I’d been laying the groundwork for this book in earlier novels in the series.
 This would be the series finale, a love story between steadfast enemies.
 This romance had to happen, no matter the obstacles.

 But this time it was a classic historical romance.
 No fantasy.
 No tricks.
 Just two very different people — two people entirely at odds with each other — learning how to love.